Rulesofgames/FitnessTracker-MyFitnessBuddy/README.md

   4. Timeframe: Users can select the desired timeframe for the statistics, including options like the Last 7 Days, Last 1 Month, Last 3 Months, or Last 6 Months.

 Profile Editing -
-1.Users can edit their profiles, making changes to the following information: Email, Password, First Name, Last Name, Date of Birth (DOB), Address, Pincode, Country ,Gender.
+1. Users can edit their profiles, making changes to the following information: Email, Password, First Name, Last Name, Date of Birth (DOB), Address, Pincode, Country ,Gender.
-2.User will receive confirmation message after successfully updating your profile information .
+2. User will receive confirmation message after successfully updating your profile information .

 Log Out -
 1. The "Log Out" feature allows users to securely log out of their accounts, terminating their current session.